reworkd/bananalyzer/README.md

 In the future we will support more complex evaluation methods and examples that require multiple steps to complete.
 The plan is to translate existing datasets like Mind2Web and WebArena into this format.

+### Test intents
+We have defined a set of test intents that an agent can be evaluated on.
+These intents are defined in the `GoalType` enum in schemas.py.

+- **Data retrieval**: The agent must retrieve a specific piece of data from the page.
+This is the most common test type.
+- **Links**: The agent must scrape all detail page links from a page.
+- **Click**: The agent must click a specific element on the page.
+- **Navigation**: The agent must navigate to a specific page.
+- **Multi-step**: The agent must complete multiple steps to retrieve a specific piece of data from the page.

 # Getting Started
 ### Local testing installation
 - `pip install --dev bananalyzer`